Maria Giovanna Paone: Early life and education

-Work
+Career

-Paone, now a president, joined the company in 1986.
+Paone joined Kiton in 1986.
 She is a proponent of slow fashion and describes her role as the vice president and creative director of the Women’s Division.

 In 1995, Paone introduced a line of womenswear at Kiton.
 Paone and her team have been working on new accessories for the women’s collection.

 In 2021 she received the Italian Forbes CEO Award in the Fashion category.